nickserv/danamccurdy.com/_posts/2017-02-13--i-and-the-sea.md

 that are “me”?

 Or will it all melt back,
-adding its identity,
+yielding its identity
-once again,
 to the universal “I”?

 If I am but a drop
 in this ocean,
 may I do what I can,
 while I remain in this body,
-to purify this water that I am, this little bit of Everything, which is my lasting gift.
+to purify this bit of water
+that is me,
+this little particle
+of Everything,
+which is
+my lasting gift.